secretGeek/today-i-learned-staging/git/stash.md

 	# then pull/or switch branch
 	git stash pop # apply/merge the changes you stashed

+Advanced/Common :

+	git stash -m "Message to accompany/describe what you are stashing" git stash apply   # same as pop (apply the content of the stash) BUT
+	                  # also leave it on top of the stash-stack (i.e. not popped)

+## Stash is super dooper

 It's nice to have clean commits and branches and so on.

 One tool that helps with this is `stash`